kpb/cultureofcode.online/content/muse/lombok.md

 draft: false
 ---

-### Lombok is...

-this week's muse.
 (A weekly featured project/product that will make your short life better.)

 Would you give me an uncomfortably long hug if I told you that you never had to write another